M.I.A. (rapper): 1975–1999: Early life

 Her mother then returned with her children back to London in 1986, a week before Arulpragasam's 11th birthday, where they were housed as refugees.
 Her father arrived on the island and became an independent peace mediator between the two sides of the civil war in the late 1980s–2010.
 Arulpragasam spent the rest of her childhood and teenage years living on the Phipps Bridge Estate in the Mitcham district of south London, where she learned to speak English, while her mother brought the children up on a modest income.
 Arulpragasam entered the final year of primary school in the autumn of 1986 and quickly mastered the English language.
+Her classmates had difficulty pronouncing her first name so her aunt suggested that she use the nickname "Maya".
 Hers was one of only two Asian families on the estate at the time, in an atmosphere she has described as "incredibly racist."

 While living in England and raising her children, Arulpragasam's mother became a Christian in 1990 and worked as a seamstress for the Royal Family for much of her career.
 She worked from her home in London's Tooting area.
 Arulpragasam had a difficult relationship with her father, due to his political activities in the 1980s and complete absence during much of her life.
 Prior to the release of the first album, which Arulpragasam had named after her father, he emailed her: "This is Dad.
 Change the title of your album.
 I'm really proud.
 Just read about you in the Sri Lanka Times.
 Dad."
 She chose not to change the album title.
 Arulpragasam attended the Ricards Lodge High School in Wimbledon.
 Following high school, she attended Central Saint Martins by gaining admittance through unconventional means despite not having formally applied.
-In 2000, she graduated from London's Central Saint Martins College of Art and Design with a degree in fine art, film, and video.
+In 2000, she graduated from London's Central Saint Martins College of Art and Design with a degree in fine art, film and video.